hou-mon/qub.video-spec/SPECIFICATION.md

 ## 1. Executive Summary (Informative)

-QUB is a next-generation container designed to store not only audio and video, but the full semantic understanding of media.
+qub is a next-generation container designed to store not only audio and video, but the full semantic understanding of media.
 AI preprocessing is performed once at ingest and persisted alongside the media, enabling query-driven editing workflows and eliminating redundant inference.

 Design principles: